FRUITS AND VEGETABLES

 And don’t forget that goats have personal preferences!
 They won't like everything you offer but they will learn to love most of it, just be consistent and persistent.
 Introduce only one new thing at a time and, once you're sure they are ok with it you can add it to their diet regularly and move on to introducing something else.

-Don't give too much, about a handful once a day at most.
+Don't give too much, about a handful in total once a day at most.
 Avoid giving sugary things like carrots and apples too often.

 SAFE